goutamthakur/flight-booking-service/README.md

 # 💺 Flight Booking Microservice

-This repository contains the flight ticket booking service, which is part of a larger airline booking system.
+This repository contains the flight ticket booking service, which is part of a larger flight booking system.
 The entire source code resides within the `src` directory and follows a clean modular structure for scalability and maintainability.

 ## 📁 Project Structure